-If you’re looking for a Caribbean destination where your family can gently push everyone’s water sport comfort levels–maybe even learn to scuba–Bonaire may be just the place.
+If you’re looking for a Caribbean destination where your family can gently push everyone’s water sport comfort levels–maybe even have the kids learn to scuba–Bonaire may be just the place.
 The uncrowded beaches are surrounded by turquoise water.
 And the best part?
 The trip doesn’t have to cost you a fortune.
-The island’s airport is served by weekly flights on United from Houston and Newark and on Delta from Atlanta, with most flights priced around the $500 mark round trip.
+The island’s airport is served by weekly flights on United from Houston and Newark and on Delta from Atlanta, with most flights priced around $500 round trip.

-If this sounds like the ideal family getaway to you, here are my recommendations for 4 activities, 1 incredible place to stay, and 1 yummy place to eat when you vacation in Bonaire with kids.
+If this sounds like the ideal family vacation to you, here are my recommendations for 4 great things to do, 1 incredible place to stay, and 1 yummy place to eat when you vacation in Bonaire with kids.

 Activity 1: Snorkel at Tori’s Reef, Windsock, or Andrea 1

-Great shore diving means there will also be great snorkeling.
-Free maps are available on the island with sites for diving or snorkeling marked.
+Great shore diving means there will also be great snorkeling at Bonaire.
+Free maps are available on the island with the best sites for diving or snorkeling marked.
 Most of the island’s car rental companies will provide one for you.
 You then just match the site names on the map to the yellow painted rocks as you drive along the coast roads.
 It really couldn’t be simpler.

-TIP: There are no facilities at most of the dive/snorkel sites.
+TIP: There are no facilities at most of the diving and snorkeling sites.
 Pack a picnic or at least snacks and drinks in a collapsible cooler.
 And don’t forget to reuse one or two-liter drink bottles by filling them with tap water that you can warm on the roof of your rental car while you snorkel– creating a quick “shower” afterward.

 Activity 2: Blow Bubbles While Learning to Scuba

-Activity 3: Cruise the Shore in a Rental Boat
+Activity 3: Cruise the Shore of Bonaire in a Rental Boat

 Bonaire Boat Rental is a fun way to see the island from just off-shore.
 Choose to water ski, wakeboard, ride a tube, or just sightsee in a speedboat.
 Keep a keen eye on the waves.
 The island’s resident dolphin pod may pop up right alongside your boat for a little sightseeing of their own.
 Be sure to bring a picnic and plenty of drinks.
 And don’t forget your snorkeling gear; you never know what the crystal-clear waters of the Caribbean may have waiting for you.